Liverpool University Hospitals NHS Foundation Trust

 An exciting opportunity has arisen for a Band 6 Speech and Language Therapist to join our Inpatient Adult Speech and Language Therapy Team.
 The successful candidate will be part of an innovative team, managing complex dysphagia and communication inpatient caseloads.
 We cover many different medical specialities including Frailty, A&E, Gastroenterology, Infectious Diseases, Respiratory & Critical Care.
 This opportunity is also open to experienced Band 5s who are keen to develop into a band 6 role via a training route.

-We are a dynamic, supportive, and friendly team who are forward-thinking and passionate about evidence-based practice and service development.
-We are committed to continuing professional development through monthly CPD team events, peer supervision, attendance and presentation at internal and national courses.
+We are a dynamic, supportive, and friendly team who are forward thinking and passionate about evidence-based practice and service development.
+We are committed to continuing professional development through monthly CPD team events, peer supervision, and attendance and presentation at internal and national courses.

 Main duties of the job